trailblazergt/trailblazergt/README.md

 ---
 ### Hi there, I'm Swagato - aka trailblazergt!

-- I'm a student, currently pursuing B.Tech in Inforamation Technology!
+- I'm a student, currently pursuing B.Tech in Information Technology!
 - I am a Cyber Security Enthusiast.
 - I’m currently learning threat analysis and mitigation.
 - I have a little experience on SQLi using tautology.